apple1417/blcmm-parsing/Readme.md

 While BLCMM files look like XML with a few things appended, for some inexplicable reason they use completely custom escaping logic.
 This requires either writing a completely new parser, or more reasonably, just adding an additional step to convert them to valid XML anyway.
-This repo contains a reference C++ preprocessor, as well as a series of test cases and a Python test script to run them.
+This repo contains a reference C++ preprocessor, as well as a series of test cases and a pytest script to run them.

 ## Format Rules
 The main format differences between BLCMM files and XML can be summaried in the following rules.